linguistsherry/linguistsherry.github.io/_pages/nlp.md

 NLP/Language Engineer Internship
 ---

-In May 2021, I will be starting as an NLP/Language Engineer Summer Intern on the Data Science Team at the https://www.principal.comPrincipal Financial Group.
+In May 2021, I will be starting as an NLP/Language Engineer Summer Intern on the Data Science Team at the [Principal Financial Group](https://www.principal.com).